tig3r66/CMPUT275/README.md

 **REPOSITORY DESCRIPTION**

-Contains projects and assignments from a computing science course at the University of Alberta called Introduction to Tangible Computing II.
+This repository contains projects and assignments from a computing science course at the University of Alberta called Introduction to Tangible Computing II.
 Please take all uploaded code with a grain of salt as errata may be present and code may not be optimized.

 ## License
 This repository is licensed under the MIT license.
 See [LICENSE](./LICENSE) for further detail.